 By members working together, we can ensure the Government is held accountable in their responsibility to provide equity and support to all students with disability, including improvements for Schools for Specific Purposes (SSPs) and school support units across the state.

-Federation is committed to protecting the industrial, professional and civil rights of its members of diverse sexual orientation, gender identity and sex, as well at the rights of LGBTIQ (lesbian, gay, bisexual, transgender, intersex and queer) members of society more broadly.
-It is also essential to the wellbeing, safety and productivity of our members and students that all educational settings are supportive and inclusive of LGBTIQ people.
+Federation is committed to protecting the industrial, professional and civil rights of its members of diverse sexual orientation, gender identity and sex, as well at the rights of LGBTIQA+ (lesbian, gay, bisexual, transgender, intersex, queer, asexual and more) members of society more broadly.
+It is also essential to the wellbeing, safety and productivity of our members and students that all educational settings are supportive and inclusive of LGBTIQA+ people.

 Federation is committed to the embedding of gender equity strategies across all employment and curriculum areas in all educational settings and the eradication of gendered violence and sexual harassment in all workplaces.